sslukin/ws2016-training/Instructions/ru/05 - Storage spaces.md

 5. On the Select destination server page, click Next.
 6. On the Select server roles page, in the Roles list, expand File and Storage Services (4 of 12 installed).
 7. Expand File and iSCSI Services (3 of 11 installed).
-8. Select the Data Deduplication check box, and then click Next.
+8. Select the Data Deduplication check box, затем нажмите кнопку Next.
 9. On the Select features page, click Next.
 10. On the Confirm installation selections page, click Install.
 11. When installation is complete, on the Installation progress page, click Close.